Baromir19/LANoireTools/README.md

 dictionaries.py - additional file for atb_to_xml, includes the types and sizes of variables behind the byte, as well as the types of objects behind the signature.

 ## How to use
+atb_to_xml - expects a string with the file name.
+If the file was not specified as an argument, then it should be entered manually after startup.
+If the file is not found, the program raises an exception.